Typical visit

 Also on this page:

 Most schools arrive around 10.00am and have a quick morning tea outdoors, ready to start the sessions by 10.25am.
-In winter, students collect kindling for the fire during this time.
-If two or three Stage 1 classes the program concludes at 1.00pm for lunch, with most schools staying to have lunch and a play in the grounds.
+If two or three Stage 1 classes the program usually concludes at 1.00pm for lunch, with most schools staying to have lunch and a play in the grounds.
 The Stage 2 programs, and four class Stage 1 day, conclude at 2.00pm, with lunch between sessions.

 A typical visit includes three or four 45 to 55 minute sessions, depending on the stage and student numbers.

-Typical Visit for Stage 1 – School Life of the Past
+Typical visit for Stage 1 – School life of the past – 2012 History syllabus

 1880s re-created lesson